agude/agude.github.io/_drafts/2019-03-18-data_science_salaries.md

 ## Location, Location, Location

 The market rate for a data scientist varies wildly by location.
-Since

 [![Box plot showing that the West Coast has the highest total compensation, followed by New York City.][region_plot]][region_plot]

 [region_plot]: {{ file_dir }}/data_science_total_comp_by_region.svg

-Is the main driver stock?
-Let remove stock grants and look again:
+Compensation in California is the highest, by far, and the data scientists with the highest compensation are all there.
+California companies often give their employees stock; does that account for most of the difference?
+Let's remove stock grants and look again:

 [![Box plot showing that the West Coast has the highest total compensation, followed by New York City.][region_salary_plot]][region_salary_plot]

 [region_salary_plot]: {{ file_dir }}/data_science_salary_by_region.svg

-The median for California drops $20k when removing stock, the median for the Northwest drops $5k, and the Northeast and Midwest don't change.
+The median compensation in California drops $20k when removing stock, the median in the Northwest drops $5k, and the Northeast and Midwest don't change.
 The highest paid individuals in California all drop drastically, and the new highest paid person if in New York!

-Stock grants do to drive most of the difference between California data scientists and data scientists elsewhere.

 ## Experience Counts (A Lot!)

 Finally, how much does experience matter?
-Looking at just California this
+Looking at just California this time, because I have the most data for salaries there:
-time:

 [![Box plot showing each year of experience increases a data scientist's total compensation tremendously.][exp_plot]][exp_plot]